 SWI-Prolog provides an online help system that covers this manual.
 If the XPCE graphics system is available, online help opens a graphical window.
 Otherwise the documentation is shown in the Prolog console.
 The help system is controlled by the predicates below.
-Note that this help system only covers the core SWI-Prolog manual.
-The website3 provides an integrated manual that covers the core system as well as all standard extension packages.
-It is possible to install the SWI-Prolog website locally by cloning the website repository git://www.swi-prolog.org/home/pl/git/plweb.git and following the instructions in the README file.

-'''
+Note that this help system only covers help(+What)

 Equivalent to help(help/1).

-'''